-Following our popular interview with Burgista Bros’ Group Executive Chef, Chris Large, about this international franchise’s vision and ethos, we finally got round to meeting the effervescent Mr Large at his Baker Street branch and trying his meticulously conceived gourmet burgers.
+Following our popular interview with Burgista Bros’ (now known as Siirgista Bros) Group Executive Chef, Chris Large, about this international franchise’s vision and ethos, we finally got round to meeting the effervescent Mr Large at his Baker Street branch and trying his meticulously conceived gourmet burgers.

 This particular branch is far more cramped than the one in Shepherd’s Bush, which we also visited to try their Chef’s Special Duck me Burger.

 The warm interior lighting coupled with the restaurant’s mix of the modern and semi-rustic immediately makes you feel very welcome.
 The kitchen takes up about half the space and is right there with you – loud, busy and buzzing.

 Apart from fries, everything else, Chris told us, was all in-house made – prepared fresh every morning before the doors open.

 Another interesting tidbit is that the cutlery for use is made from 100% biodegradable corn flour, or corn ‘starch’ as it’s known to our Yankee cousins across the ocean!